oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] and does not use JSON-LD.
+This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] and does not use JSON-LD to provide semantic definitions for claims.
 The example uses a content type `credential-claims-set+json` defined in [@VC_JWT], Section 3 in a `cty` JOSE Header value.

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 Disclosures are sent alongside a W3C VC.

-A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] would be equivalent to a Combined Format for Presentation with a Holder Binding JWT.
+A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] is equivalent to a Combined Format for Presentation with a Holder Binding JWT.

-In this example, Holder Binding is applied and Verifiable Presentation can be signed using a raw public key passed in a `cnf` Claim in the SD-JWT.
+In this example, Holder Binding is applied and Verifiable Presentation can be signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.

 Below is a non-normative example of an SD-JWT represented as a W3C VC without using JSON-LD.